elixir-crawly/crawly/documentation/basic_concepts.md

 to prepare first requests on `init()`.
 Which might be useful if, for example, you want to pass a session cookie to the starting request.
 Note: `start_requests` are processed before start_urls.
 \*\* This callback is going to be deprecated in favour of init/1.
-For now the backwords compatibility is kept with a help of macro which always generates `init/1`.
+For now the backwards compatibility is kept with a help of macro which always generates `init/1`.

 `init(options)` same as `init/0` but also takes options (which can be passed from the engine during